dotansimha/graphql-code-generator/docs/templates/mongodb-typescript-models.md

 }
 ```

-## Generator Config
+## Configuration

-This generator supports custom config and output behavior.
-Use to following flags/environment variables to modify your output as you wish:
+The output of this template can be controlled using a specified config file which consists of the fields below.
+Each config field is followed by its matching environment variable, which can be used as an alternative method to control the template's behavior:

-- **`schemaNamespace` (or `CODEGEN_SCHEMA_NAMESPACE`, default value: `null`)**
+#### `schemaNamespace` (or `CODEGEN_SCHEMA_NAMESPACE`, default value: `null`)

-This will cause the codegen to wrap the generated schema typings with a TypeScript namespace.
+This will tell the codegen to wrap the generated schema typings with a TypeScript namespace.
+Note that even though we run this command on multiple schemas, the output types will be merged and not separated.
+For more information regards declaration merging, see [reference](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).

-Use this feature if you need to run the codegen on multiple schemas, but getting a unified types (read more [here](https://www.typescriptlang.org/docs/handbook/declaration-merging.html))